 We have experienced a net loss for two of the last three fiscal years, which is primarily a result of our increased interest expense related to our capital structure, increased goodwill impairment expense related to the 2004 MDP Merger and the Century acquisition in 2006 combined with our policy of recording goodwill at the theatre level, which results in more volatile impairment charges on an annual basis due to changes in market conditions and box office performance and the resulting impact on individual theatres.
-During 2004, we recorded \$650.5 million of goodwill as a result of the MDP Merger and during 2006, we recorded \$658.5 million and \$13.6 million for the years ended December 31, 2004, 2005 and 2006, respectively.
-Interest expense was \$70.7 million, \$84.1 million and \$109.3 million for the years ended December 31, 2004, 2005 is due to the issuance of the 934% senior discount notes on March 31, 2004 in connection with the MDP Merger, the amortization of the related debt issue costs and an increase in average interest rates on our variable rate debt.
+During 2004, we recorded \$620.5 million of goodwill as a result of the MDP Merger and during 2006, we recorded \$658.5 million of goodwill as a result of the Century acquisition.
+Impairment expense related to goodwill was \$35.7 million, \$45.3 million and \$13.6 million for the years ended December 31, 2004, 2005 and 2006, respectively.
+Interest expense was \$70.7 million, \$84.1 million and \$109.3 million for the years ended December 31, 2004, 2005 and 2006, respectively.
+The increase in interest expense from 2004 to 2005 is due to the issuance of the 93/4% senior discount notes on March 31, 2004 in connection with the MDP Merger, the amortization of the related debt issue costs and an increase in average interest rates on our variable rate debt.
 The increase in interest expense from 2005 to 2006 is primarily due to the financing associated with the Century acquisition on October 5, 2006.
 Upon completion of this offering, we plan to use a portion of the proceeds to prepay a portion of our long-term debt, which will result in lower interest expense.